Coral snake: North American coloration patterns

 Most species of coral snake are small in size.
 North American species average around 3 ft in length, but specimens of up to 5 ft or slightly larger have been reported.
-Some coral snakes even live in the water but most of them do not.
+Some coral snakes live in the water but most of them do not.
 Aquatic species have flattened tails that act as fins, aiding in swimming.

 Behavior

 Coral snakes vary widely in their behavior, but most are very elusive, fossorial (burrowing) snakes which spend most of their time buried beneath the ground or in the leaf litter of a rainforest floor, coming to the surface only when it rains or during breeding season.
 Some species, like Micrurus surinamensis, are almost entirely aquatic and spend most of their lives in slow-moving bodies of water that have dense vegetation.

 Coral snakes feed mostly on smaller snakes, lizards, frogs, nestling birds, small rodents, etc.

 Like all elapid snakes, coral snakes possess a pair of small hollow fangs to deliver their venom.
 The fangs are positioned at the front of the mouth.
 The fangs are fixed in position rather than retractable, and rather than being directly connected to the venom duct, they have a small groove through which the venom enters the base of the fangs.
 Because the fangs are relatively small and inefficient for venom delivery, rather than biting quickly and letting go (like vipers), coral snakes tend to hold onto their prey and make chewing motions when biting.
 The venom takes time to reach full effect.
+It is a neurotoxin, affecting the nervous system and weakening the muscles.

 Coral snakes are not aggressive or prone to biting and account for less than one percent of the total number of snake bites each year in the United States.
 The life span of coral snakes in captivity is about seven years.